 As you gain weight, the size of your brain diminishes.

-According to Dr. Daniel Amen, MD, there are 22 studies which say the following:
+According to the The Daniel Plan by Dr. Daniel Amen, MD, there are 22 studies which say the following:

-As your weight goes up, the actual physical functioning and size of your brain goes down.
+As your weight goes up, the actual physical functioning and size of your brain go down.

 How is that for a horror show?